invariantlabs-ai/docs/docs/mcp-scan/guardrails.md

 Custom guardrails allow you to define rules tailored to specific workflows, data patterns, or business logic.
 These guardrails offer flexible semantics and can detect complex or domain-specific behaviors that aren't covered by the built-in defaults.

 To get started writing custom rules, refer to the [rule writing reference](./rules.md) to get started quickly with writing guardrails, or explore the rest of this documentation to learn about the concepts in depth, perhaps [starting with this introduction](./index.md).

+!!! note
+    You can add `custom_guardrails` on either a per-client or a per-server level.
+If you add it at the client level, the guardrail will be enforced on all servers used by that client.

 ### Schema
 A custom guardrail is defined using the following fields: